MCP

 |---|---|---|

-| Skill Creation | Each action requires a Skill creation in Skills (Workflow) Studio | Actions directly available as MCP tools—no skill creation needed |
+| Tool Creation | Each action requires a Tool creation in Tools (Workflow) Studio | Actions directly available as MCP tools—no tool creation needed |

 | Time to Enable | Days per action | Minutes—actions callable once connector is enabled |

-| Scalability | 10 actions = 10 skills | 1 MCP connector = all actions available |
+| Scalability | 10 actions = 10 tools | 1 MCP connector = all actions available |

 2. MCP Registration from AI Colleagues Studio